Attachment theory: Cultural differences

-In rural India where a family typically consists of 3 generations (and sometimes 4: great-grandparents, grandparents, parents, and child or children), the child or children would have four to six caregivers from whom to select their favourite "attachment figure".
-A child's "uncles and aunts" (parents' siblings and their spouses) contribute significantly to the child's and the mother's psycho-social enrichment.
+In rural India, where a family typically consists of three generations (and sometimes four: great-grandparents, grandparents, parents, and child or children), the child or children would have four to six caregivers from whom to select their favourite "attachment figure".
+A child's uncles and aunts (parents' siblings and their spouses) contribute significantly to the child's and the mother's psycho-social enrichment.

 Even in Western and Westernised cultures, deviations from the behaviour of American mothers and babies in the Strange Situation Protocol have been observed.
 A study of 60 Japanese mother-infant pairs compared them with Ainsworth's distributional pattern.
 Although the ranges for securely attached and insecurely attached had no significant differences in proportions, the Japanese insecure group consisted of only resistant children, with no children categorized as avoidant.
 This may be because the Japanese child rearing philosophy stressed close mother infant bonds more so than in Western cultures.
 A Northern German study replicated the Ainsworth Strange Situation with 46 mother-infant pairs and found a distribution of attachment classifications different from North America, with a high number of avoidant infants: 52% avoidant, 34% secure, and 13% resistant.

 While all children require a secure social environment and strong relationships for healthy development, the kinds of social milieux and close relationships available vary widely around the world.
-They may sometimes involve just one parent but will far more often involve aunts and uncles, grandparents, cousins, siblings and peer groups.
+They may sometimes involve just one parent, but will far more often involve aunts and uncles, grandparents, cousins, siblings, and peer groups.
 Viewed through the lens of attachment theory, children born into Western societies may seem to require only one kind of relationship for healthy development.
 But cross-cultural research suggests that multiple lenses are needed to appreciate the varied routes to a flourishing adulthood available around the world.

 Attachment styles in adults

 Attachment theory was extended to adult romantic relationships in the late 1980s by Cindy Hazan and Phillip Shaver.
-Four styles of attachment have been identified in adults: secure, anxious-preoccupied, dismissive-avoidant and fearful-avoidant.
-These roughly correspond to infant classifications: secure, insecure-ambivalent, insecure-avoidant and disorganized/disoriented.
+Four styles of attachment have been identified in adults: secure, anxious-preoccupied, dismissive-avoidant, and fearful-avoidant.
+These roughly correspond to infant classifications: secure, insecure-ambivalent, insecure-avoidant, and disorganized/disoriented.
 Adult attachment styles are related to individual differences in the ways in which adults experience and manage their emotions.
 Recent meta-analyses link insecure attachment styles to lower emotional intelligence and lower trait mindfulness.
+Additionally, subsequent research extended attachment theory to adult relationships, suggesting that consistent experiences with supportive and responsive partners can enhance attachment security and contribute to greater psychological resilience over time.
+However, childhood attachment does not reliably persist into adulthood.
+A meta-analysis found no significant stability when attachment was measured more than 15 years apart.